+There must have been a time when NEW ORDER fans thought they would not see their favourite band play live again.
 After the much publicised departure of bassist Peter Hook in 2007, it seemed almost impossible that the band could make a come back.
-But in an interview with The Electricity Club in March 2011, drummer Stephen Morris said: “I never say never really… then something happens and all of a sudden, you’re back doing it again for another 10 years!”
+But in March 2011, drummer Stephen Morris said: “I never say never really… then something happens and all of a sudden, you’re back doing it again for another 10 years!”
+S

 From the outset, they promised something special and they really did deliver – above and beyond what anyone could have expected.
 They can’t take credit for the glorious sunshine the venue was basked in but they did give fans a two hour set list comprising of the some well favoured classics and some lesser known tracks that would only appeal to the hardcore fans.